sbutalla/FloridaTech_CMS_baposter_template/README.md

 where `X` is the number of columns and `width` is the width of an individual column (e.g., `0.5\linewidth` for two columns, `0.33\linewidth` for three columns, etc.).

 # Typesetting
-There are issues with rendering the Florida Tech crimson color and associated accent color when typesetting on Overleaf.
-I'd recommend using [`TeXShop`](https://pages.uoregon.edu/koch/texshop/) if you are using macOS, or [`Gummi`](https://gummi.app/) for Linux.
-For the typesetting engine, the working version of `pdflatex` is 3.14159265-2.6-1.40.19 (in the TeX Live 2018 distribution).
+There are issues with rendering the Florida Tech crimson color and the associated accent colors when typesetting on Overleaf.
+Ergo, I'd recommend compiling the `TeX` file locally.
+If you're running macOS I'd recommend [`TeXShop`](https://pages.uoregon.edu/koch/texshop/) or, if you're running Linux, I'd recommend [`Gummi`](https://gummi.app/).
+The typesetting engine tested and working is `pdflatex` version 3.14159265-2.6-1.40.19 (in the TeX Live 2018 distribution).